DrinKurtishi/odin-recipes/README.md

-This is my first project and will be about different recipes of europe.
+This is my first project and will be about different recipes of Italy.
 I hope you find this information useful to you in your future!